 But the believers mentioned in Acts did not have this reason.
 They volunteered their “purge” as a sign of their repentance from actual sin.
 Is the child with a video automatically so guilty?
 Did the child actually practice magic arts?
 If not, there is no connection.

-Instead of literally purging evil in obedience, parents may risk practicing a kind of “white magic” in the exact way God forbids in Deut.
-18. In this chapter, God tells his covenant people he does not want them to follow worldly means of trying to protect themselves or discern his will outside the means he has given us (the Final Prophet, Jesus Christ).
+Instead of literally purging evil in obedience, parents may risk practicing a kind of “white magic” in the exact way God forbids in Deuteronomy 18.
+In this chapter, God tells his covenant people he does not want them to follow worldly means of trying to protect themselves or discern his will outside the means he has given us (the Final Prophet, Jesus Christ).
 That is why he forbids sorcery and divination.
 But when we try to “divine” evil presence in objects, are we not acting exactly the way pagans act?
 Do we distrust in His final prophet, Jesus?

 7. Do we accept personal feelings as ‘promptings’ over the word of God?

 Bautista added, “Tell the people from your churches, that if there are things that make them feel uncomfortable, it is probably not good.
 God’s Spirit will speak to them about what is right and wrong.” …

 Pray.
 Ask God to give you His mind on the matter and to lead you.
 The Holy Spirit leads us into truth.
 Will we follow His leading?8